allicarosn/snowfall_simulation/README.md

 The example wind patterns I currently have coded are not physical, due to the limited time I had to complete this project for my class.
 Regardless, the code gives a cute animation, as can be seen in the example video "snowfall.mp4".

-The code is written in C and can be used with openMP.
+The code is written to be used with openMP.

 FILES:
 Makefile -- generic makefile